factorlibre/intrastat-extrastat/intrastat_product/README.rst

 If you have already installed the module *report_intrastat*, you should uninstall it before installing this module.

+This module has been modified to NOT compute Invoice fields Origin/Destination Region and Intrastat Country at install.
+You may recompute existing invoices through the wizard Recompute Intrastat Country.

 Usage
 =====

 This module is used in combination with the country-specific localization module(s).

+You may recompute manually the fields Origin/Destination Region and Intrastat Country manually for selected invoices.

 Coding guidelines for localization module:
 ------------------------------------------